chef-boneyard/chef-reference/README.md

 ## Attributes

-See `attributes/default.rb` for default values for the `chef-reference` cookbook, and `provision/attributes/default.rb` for default values for the Chef Provisioning cookbook.
+See `attributes/default.rb` for default values for the `chef-reference` cookbook.
+The `provision` cookbook in this repository has attributes that can be modified for chef-provisioning.

 This cookbook is designed primarily to be used with AWS as that is our use case.
 However, by modifying the various `driver` attributes, other providers may be usable.
 An example of doing this with [Vagrant](https://vagrantup.com) is provided via the `provision::dev` recipe.
+The following aspects of AWS configuration can be modified using the `chef provision` command's `--opts` (`-o`) argument.
+Pass it multiple times to change multiple values.

+* `aws_region`: the AWS region, default is `us-west-2`
+* `key_name`: the SSH key to use, default is `chef-reference-arch`
+* `ssh_user`: the user to login with SSH, default is `ec2-user`
+* `image_id`: the AMI, default is the RHEL 7 image
+* `instance_type`: instance size to use, default is `m3.medium`

 ## Documentation